 How to Prepare For Seasonal Depression

-With summer coming to an end and winter just a few months away, many of us are struggling to come to grips with our annual seasonal depression.
+With winter just a few months away, many of us are struggling to come to grips with our annual seasonal depression.
 We know it’s coming and we know we should do something about it.
 But as to what we can do isn’t so obvious.

 Seasonal affective disorder (SAD or seasonal depression) is a form of major depressive disorder that affects people only during specific times of the year.
 Though some will experience symptoms during the months between spring and fall, most people are most affected during winter.

 This is due to the following: